Types of Crushers: Cone, Jaw, Impact, Gyratory and more

 What are the different kinds of crushers?

 There are lots of different kinds of crushers, from jaw crushers to impactors and cone crushers.
 Crushing is a versatile process, and the kind of crusher you need depends on the 'stage' of crushing.
 The three main stages of crushing are primary, secondary, and tertiary, all of which have their own unique benefits.
-Primary crushing involves using a large object as the initial force to break down very large and hard rocks and boulders into smaller pieces before they move onto the secondary stage.
-Secondary crushing breaks down materials even further before they go to tertiary level, which makes an even finer product that can then be used in various industrial projects.
-Each type of crusher for each specific crushing stage is explained in greater detail below.
+Let's find out why each of these crushing stages is important.

 Primary crushing equipment

-As the name suggests, this kind of crushing is the first in the process.
-Run of Mine (ROM) materials are brought directly from blasting projects and crushed in a primary crusher for the first round of crushing.
-At this point, the material receives its first reduction in size from its raw state.
-Primary crushing produces materials ranging from 50" to 20" on average.
-The two main types of primary crushers are:
+Run-of-mine (ROM) materials are brought directly from blasting projects and crushed in a primary crusher for the first reduction.
+Primary crushing produces materials ranging from 50” to 20” on average.
+The two main types of primary crushers are jaw crushers and gyratory crushers.

 Jaw crushers